 The length-weight relationship in fish is very essential in fishery assessment (Obasohan et al., 2012, Sunarmi et al., 2019, Abowei et al., 2019).
 Table 1, showed the result of the analysis regarding fish total length, fish weight and parameters of fish - length relationship.
 On the basis of the results, the length - weight relationship of male P. barbarus is W=0.0115L2.5055 (Fig.3) and that of female is W = 0.0245L.2.642 (Fig.4) The b values (b = 2.
 5655 and b = 2.642) attained b<3, which means that the growth pattern of both sexes is negative allometric.

-Fig. 3: Length-Weight graph of male P. barbarous
+Fig. 3: Length-Weight relatiosnhip of male P. barbarous in Iko Estuary

-Fig 4: Length-Weight graph of female P. barbarus
+Fig 4: Length-Weight relatiosnhip of female P. barbarus in Iko Estuary

 The study revealed that combined sexes of P. barbarus captured exhibited negative allometric growth pattern with regression analyses exponent b value less than 3, indicating a high degree of positive correlation (Fig.5).
 The correlation coefficients (R2) of the fishes ranged between 0.9204 – 0.9586 indicating a high degree of positive correlation between their standard lengths and body weights (Table 1).
 The results showed that the body weights of fishes were observed to increase with increase in body length, however the rate of increase in weight was less than the rate of increase in length.

-Fig. 5: Length-Weight graph of combined sex for P. barbarus
+Fig. 5: Length-Weight relatiosnhip of combined sex for P. barbarusin Iko Estuary

 With reference to the study of Adeyemi et al., 2009, negative allometric growth pattern in fish implied that the weight increases at a lesser rate than the cube of the body length.
 Similar report of negative allometric growth pattern in many fishes have been reported (Bidawi et al., 2017, Mahadevan et al., 2017, Dewiyanti et al., 2022).